CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial-puhti.md

 Using Puhti supercomputer for the step-by-step exercises is the recommended way, if you are planning to run the analysis on Puhti later on.
 CSC's services are free of charge for academic research, teaching or training for members of Finnish higher education institutions and state research institutes.
 Please follow these [instructions for getting access to CSC services](https://docs.csc.fi/accounts/).
 If you are not planning on using CSC's resources, but simply wish to learn the basics of RNA-seq data analysis, you can use the virtual machine (see the instructions below.)

+To use CSCs supercomputer, you need some basic Linux skills.
+We suggest that you follow our [command line minicourse in e-lena](https://e-learn.csc.fi/course/view.php?id=58) or the [command line use basic tutorials](https://csc-training.github.io/csc-env-eff/#12-tutorials-and-exercises)

 1. [Get a user account, project and access to Puhti and Allas](https://docs.csc.fi/accounts/)
 2. [Use NoMachine to connect to Puhti's login node with virtual desktop](https://docs.csc.fi/support/tutorials/nomachine-usage/)
 3. Go to your project's SCRATCH folder, create a folder for the tutorial data there